Spousal sponsorship processing time in 2026

 How Wild Mountain Immigration helps

 We cannot speed up IRCC, but we can stop your own application from slowing you down.
 Working under a licensed RCIC (CICC #R706497), our team builds a complete, well-evidenced spousal sponsorship, helps you choose inland or outland for the right reasons, and responds quickly and correctly to anything IRCC asks, so your file spends its time being processed, not corrected.
+If you are weighing whether you need professional help, our guide on choosing an RCIC vs an immigration lawyer explains the difference.
 We work entirely online and to a clear written agreement.
+The most reliable way to protect your spousal sponsorship processing time is a complete application the first time, and that is exactly what we build.
 Book a free first call and we will map your timeline honestly.

 Frequently asked questions